austenpturner/eat-da-burger/README.md

  I also used Sass for this project so I could practice with Sass variables and mixins.
 This was helpful for designing the layout of the page and re-using colors.

+ The app is deployed on Heroku here: https://devour-burgers-hw.herokuapp.com/

  ## Thanks for reading! :smile:
  Please contact me with any questions or comments at austenpturner@msn.com